-- help facilitate a discussion with managers/mentors/HoPs as a means of discussing, monitoring, evaluating and planning learning and development.
-The development discussion should examine the effectiveness of CPD over the past assessment period and inform plans for the next.
+- help facilitate a discussion with managers or mentors or HoPs as a means of discussing, monitoring, evaluating and planning learning and development.
+The development discussion should examine the effectiveness of CPD over the past assessment period and inform plans for the next

-- enable managers/mentors to comment on the CPD undertaken and how this has been applied.
+- enable managers or mentors to comment on the CPD undertaken and how this has been applied

 Information can be added as activities are completed – this is particularly important for any unplanned learning.
 The onus is on the individual to keep personal log books up to date.
-There is also an area for managers/mentors/HoPs to assess and endorse the learning.
+There is also an area for managers or mentors or HoPs to assess and endorse the learning.

 The log book has recently been amended to enable individuals to indicate competency and levels of that competency achieved by each learning activity.
-For advice on competencies and levels, please refer to the Competency Framework for GSG or discuss with your line manager/mentor/HoP where you are unsure.
+For advice on competencies and levels, please refer to the Competency Framework for GSG or discuss with your line manager or mentor or HoP where you are unsure.

 The running tally of learning should be recorded throughout one’s career and the record should move with individuals from job to job.
 Some external recruits to the GSG may already have developed a relevant CPD history, in which case this may be used for recording past development to add to their portfolio.

-As retrospective CPD will not be endorsed by managers/mentors/HoPs at this stage, please just include examples of the following learning activities: academic qualifications and formal courses attended.
+As retrospective CPD will not be endorsed by managers or mentors or HoPs at this stage, please just include examples of the following learning activities: academic qualifications and formal courses attended.
 Please also include any ongoing learning activities at time of appointment.

 Endorsing CPD activity

-CPD should be regarded as an ongoing activity throughout the year but it may be helpful to agree specific times for review and discussion with line managers or statistical/data science mentors.
+CPD should be regarded as an ongoing activity throughout the year but it may be helpful to agree specific times for review and discussion with line managers or statistical or data science mentors.
 Some departments have specific time scales for agreeing and reviewing personal development plans and the CPD review could be linked to that.

-CPD activity should be signed off by managers/mentors/HoPs.
-The information collected will help show managers and interview boards how statisticians/data scientists are developing professionally.
+CPD activity should be signed off by managers or mentors or HoPs.
+The information collected will help show managers and interview boards how statisticians or data scientists are developing professionally.

-The assessment should collectively record what has been achieved during the year and focus in particular on the statistician competencies and Civil Service behaviours developed and how the learning was used.
-The endorsement should also confirm that the hours completed reflect ‘real’ learning i.e. learning that can be applied and reinforced in the individual’s day to day role.
+The assessment should collectively record what has been achieved during the year and focus in particular on the statistician competencies and Civil Service Behaviours developed and how the learning was used.
+The endorsement should also confirm that the hours completed reflect ‘real’ learning in other words, learning that can be applied and reinforced in the individual’s day to day role.

-CPD log books, generally kept as an electronic record, should be printed off annually at least so that managers/mentors/HoPs and individuals can sign it off by hand (some review boards also require paper documentation).
-A break/transfer summary should also be completed if individuals or assessors move on mid year.
+CPD log books, generally kept as an electronic record, should be printed off annually at least so that managers or mentors or HoPs and individuals can sign it off by hand (some review boards also require paper documentation).
+A break or transfer summary should also be completed if individuals or assessors move on mid year.